-In the year 1800, N’Dama Cattle (a Bos Taurus), was imported from Senegal to St. Croix.
-This breed, after remaining for centuries in Senegal, had developed resistance against heat and parasites.
-In 1918, the N’Dama breed was mixed with Red Poll, in order to obtain a breed with better maternal instincts, earlier sexual maturity and with absence of horns; by 1940 the Senepol breed had been established as a pure breed.
+In 1800, N’Dama Cattle (a Bos Taurus), was imported from Senegal to St. Croix.
+After centuries in Senegal, this breed had developed resistance against heat and parasites.
+In 1918, the N’Dama was mixed with Red Poll, in order to achieve a breed with better maternal instincts, earlier sexual maturity and an absence of horns; by 1940 the Senepol breed had been established as a pure breed.

 Outstanding characteristics of the Senepol breed:

 - Grazes during the hottest time of the day

 - Does not get tired after a day of work

 - Able to survive several days without water